kdanecki/uma-filesystem/README.md

 ## Run

 For detailed instructions consult help `./oxidisedFS -h`.
-Makefile also has targets to automatically create image and mount/unmount the fs with default parameters.
+Makefile also has targets to automatically create image with default parameters and mount/unmount the fs.